 “If you’re content, you may as well be dead.”
 George laughs with his familiar rasp.
 “I think everyone has thoughts about retiring, but the phone keeps ringing.
 You want me and The Destroyers to come to your town, set up our gear, wear some badass clothes and play ‘Who Do You Love?’
 End of conversation.
 Let’s rock!”

 Thorogood & The Destroyers indeed remain unstoppable.
-In 2018 alone, the band released a top-selling limited edition 7” single for Record Store Day, saw the 180-gram color vinyl re-issues of their legendary Bad To The Bone, Born To Be Bad and Greatest Hits: 30 Years Of Rock albums, and performed over 70 dates throughout North America on their sold-out Rock Party Tour.
+In the past few years alone, the band released a top-selling limited edition 7” single for Record Store Day, saw the re-issues of their legendary Bad To The Bone, Born To Be Bad and Greatest Hits: 30 Years Of Rock albums on180-gram colored vinyl, and performed over 70 dates throughout North America on their sold-out Rock Party Tour.
 Thorogood himself received the 2018 B.B.
-King Award from The Montreal International Jazz Festival, and his Party Of One album – which critics called “brilliant” (Spin), “electrifying” (Guitar Player) and “chock full of classics” (Music Connection) –continued to be George’s fastest-selling disc in over 20 years.
+King Award from The Montreal International Jazz Festival, and his Party Of One album – which critics called “brilliant” (Spin), “electrifying” (Guitar Player) and “chock full of classics” (Music Connection) – became George’s fastest-selling disc in over 20 years.
 “I was meaning to make that record ever since I first picked up an acoustic guitar,” he says.
 “It was special and I’m really proud of it, but there won’t be a Party of One/Part Two.
 Once it was done, I grabbed my electric guitar and said to the band, ‘C’mon boys, let’s get back on the road.’”

-It’s on tour that George & The Destroyers flip the switch nightly, delivering what The Toledo Blade calls a “gut-bustin’, guitar-wailin’, face-meltin’, fiery-tempoed, take-no-prisoners, good old-fashioned lunch-bucket rock & roll show” that includes their signature hits “Get A Haircut”, “I Drink Alone”, “One Bourbon, One Scotch, One Beer”, “Move It On Over”, “Who Do You Love” and the definitive badass anthem “Bad To The Bone”, along with several surprises.
-“George has been honing the set list since our bar band days,” explains 43-year Destroyers’ bassist Bill Blough.
+It’s on tour that George & The Destroyers flip the switch nightly, delivering what The Toledo Blade calls “a gut-bustin’, guitar-wailin’, face-meltin’, fiery-tempoed, take-no-prisoners, good old-fashioned lunch-bucket rock &roll show” that includes their signature hits “Get A Haircut”, “I Drink Alone”, “One Bourbon, One Scotch, One Beer”, “Move It On Over”, “Who Do You Love” and the definitive badass anthem “Bad To The Bone”, along with several surprises.
+“George has been honing the set list since our bar band days,” explains 43-year Destroyer bassist Bill Blough.
 “It’s been a constant evolution to make it all killer, no filler.
 We hear our walk-on song, the lights go down, and something still inherently clicks the second we step on stage.
 We feel the audience’s energy and the show just explodes.”

 And as in past years, a portion of proceeds from every date on the Good To Be Bad Tour will benefit the Leukemia & Lymphoma Society.
 “Now we're talking about something that's really important,” George says.
 “When I was a kid I remember Robert F. Kennedy saying, ‘Some people see things as they are and ask why.
 I dream things that never were and ask why not?’
 That still gives me the chills today.
 Don’t tell me to slow down or turn down, but if The Destroyers and I can help make a difference in any way, shape or form, we're there.”